Featured papers

-One carefully selected quantum computing paper per day — with a plain-language summary, key takeaway, and direct link.
-Curated for researchers, students, and engineers who want to stay current without drowning in arXiv.
+Hand-picked quantum computing papers — each with a plain-language summary, key takeaway, and direct link.
+Curated for researchers, students, and engineers who want signal without drowning in arXiv.
+New papers are added whenever something worth reading appears.

 Papers are selected based on their impact, how interesting the result is, the creativity of the approach, and whether the core idea is genuinely new.
 Incremental work is rarely featured.